 Figure 1.
 Thermal Settings in XPE

-Note: Xilinx provides thermal models for both Siemens Flotherm and Ansys IcePak, accessed via the power design sheet or at Versal Thermal Models, see Power Supply Design to enable accurate thermal simulation.
-Xilinx recommends you to perform a thermal simulation.
+Note: Xilinx provides thermal models for both Siemens Flotherm and Ansys IcePak, accessed via the power design sheet or at Versal Thermal Models.
+See Power Supply Design to enable accurate thermal simulation.
+It is recommended that you perform a thermal simulation.
 This allows you to effectively assess the conditions and use the effective ΘJA parameter from simulation to estimate accurate device junction temperature in XPE.